IBM/plex/README.md

 ## Language support

-IBM Plex covers over 100 languages with extended Latin versions.
-These cover the typographic needs for executing communications and other typographic situations across the international community.
-All four sub-families are covered in the extended Latin which includes Vietnamese.
-In addition Plex covers a growing set of non-Latin scripts which currently include Arabic, Cyrillic, Devanagari, Greek, Hebrew, Korean and Thai.
+IBM Plex covers over 100 languages.
+All four sub-families offer an extended Latin character set that supports – among others – all modern European languages, Turkish, and Vietnamese.
+In addition Plex covers a growing set of other scripts which currently include Arabic, Cyrillic, Devanagari, Greek, Hebrew, Japanese, Korean and Thai.

 |||||
 |--- |--- |--- |--- |